Homebrew/legacy-homebrew/share/doc/homebrew/How-To-Open-a-Homebrew-Pull-Request-(and-get-it-merged).md

 3. Squash new commits into one change per formula with `git rebase --interactive origin/master`
 4. Push to the fork's remote branch and the pull request with `git push --force`

 Once all feedback has been addressed and if it's a change we want to include (we include most changes) then we'll add your commit to Homebrew.
+Note it will not show up as "Merged" because of the way we include contributions.

 Well done, you are now a Homebrew contributor!